 Parent and Family Life

-- Provide parents and families with the necessary knowledge and skills to act as advocates for children.
+- Provide all parents and families with the necessary knowledge and skills to be engaged and act as advocates for children.

 PTA Organizational Decisions